dargo600/remote/README.md

  - add junit tests
  - add a remote IR db that the local one uses to update when it doesn't find the pronto code
- - investigate feasbility of this being done with ReactNative suspect will need to do this in swift
+ - investigate doing this in swift for iphone